5G and the promise of a smart home makeover

 Beyond potentially streamlining at least some of the connectivity hassle, some smart home device makers also see 5G enabling improved performance for smart home devices.

-Discussing 5G and its impact on home security cameras, Naveen Chhangani, Senior Director of Product and Services at smart home camera-maker Arlo says, "This technology [offers] very low latency."
+Discussing 5G and its impact on home security cameras, Naveen Chhangani, senior director of product and services at smart home camera maker Arlo, said, "This technology [offers] very low latency."
 Network latency is a measure of the time it takes for a server or some other connection on a network to respond to a transmission from another device on the network.
 "Let's say somebody's at your front door and you want to get a notification. every single second there counts."

 I reached out to seven or eight hardware manufacturers for this story, and only Arlo and August were willing to go on record.
 That doesn't negate the input from August and Arlo.
 Rather than hearing a simple request to discuss a technology broadly, sometimes PR people hear a request to probe about specific future unannounced products, which is verboten.

-Fair enough, but for if their competition has an answer, eventually those companies will need to have one of their own soon, too.
+Fair enough, but if their competition has an answer, eventually those companies will need to have one of their own, too.

 5G: Your Next Big Upgrade: CNET's series on the next generation of cellular technology.